OUR LATEST VIDEOS

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

-Swimming Pools in Westchester
+Best Swimming Pools in Westchester for Families

-Westchester County pools are only open to county residents and are set to reopen for the season on Friday, June 23, 2023.
-They're open daily through Monday, September 4, with hours from 11am-6:30pm.
+Westchester County pools are only open to county residents and are set to reopen for the season on Friday, June 27, 2025.
+They're open daily through Monday, September 1, with hours from 11am-6:30pm.
 The last admission is at 6pm.

 1. Saxon Woods Park – White Plains

 Looking to make a splash in the biggest of the county pools?
 Then jump right into the Saxon Woods Pool, part of Saxon Woods Park in White Plains.
-There's also a sprayground with lots of cool features, and outside of the pool complex, you'll find a mini-golf course and a spectacular playground.
+There's also a splash pad with lots of cool features, and outside of the pool complex, you'll find a mini-golf course and a spectacular playground.
 You need to be a Westchester resident for this pool—and Park Pass information applies.

 Enjoy a day at the recently renovated Sprain Ridge Pool.
 Photo courtesy of Westchester County Parks